-Intellectual or creative engagement is key to student fit at Lang, regardless of how traditionally productive a student has been in past school settings.
+Intellectual or creative engagement is key to student fit at Lang.
 Often, our students are not inspired to challenge themselves in more conventional programs.
-Before they arrive at our doors, these high potential learners might say school is boring; their teachers might consider them "lazy" or underachieving; these students might resist or even refuse going to school altogether.
-The typical Lang School student is able — with the collaboration and support of staff, parents, and outside/previous providers — to capitalize on our individualized interventions, groupings of affinity and ability peers, and radically differentiated instruction that includes opportunities for grade acceleration and independent study in areas of specialized interest/affinity.
+Before they arrive at our doors, these high potential learners might say school is boring; their teachers might see them as underachievers; or these students might resist going to school altogether.
+The typical Lang School student is able — with the active collaboration and support of staff and parents (and any outside providers) — to capitalize on our individualized interventions, groupings of affinity and ability peers, and radically differentiated instruction that includes opportunities for grade acceleration and independent study in areas of specialized interest/affinity.
 The typical Lang student, in fact, is not typical at all.
 Our students tend to be early specializers who demonstrate precocious interests and passions in specific areas.
 They have the drive to work with coaches, mentors, and specialists, so the school can adapt its programming to nurture student abilities into talents.
-On standard tests of intelligence, at least some of each student's subtest scores are generally in the superior range, though subtest scores may show significant "scatter" or discrepancies between strengths and relative deficits.
-Lang isn't an appropriate setting for students who are regularly physically or verbally aggressive toward peers or adults.
-Lang is also not appropriate for students who aren't yet ready for the expectations of a supportive but predominantly classroom-based, rigorous education.
+On standard tests of intelligence, at least some of each student's subtest scores generally fall in the "superior" to "very superior" ranges, though subtest scores may show significant "scatter" or discrepancies between strengths and areas of relative challenge.
+Lang isn't an appropriate setting for students who are physically or verbally aggressive toward peers or adults.
+Lang is also not appropriate for students not yet ready for the expectations of a predominantly classroom-based education.

 Who is the typical Lang School parent?